-ADVANCED PLACEMENT (AP) PHYSICS II (3479Y), Grade

-12, Full Credit Year Course Prerequisite: AP Physics I and have taken or be concurrently taking Math Analysis or an equivalent course.
+ADVANCED PLACEMENT (AP) PHYSICS II (3479Y), Grade 12, Full Credit Year Course Prerequisite: AP Physics I and have taken or be concurrently taking Math Analysis or an equivalent course.

 The AP Physics II course is an algebra-based, introductory college-level physics course.
-Students cultivate their understanding Physics through inquiry-based of investigations as they explore topics such as fluid statics and dynamics; thermodynamics with kinetic theory; PV diagrams and probability; electrostatics; electrical circuits with capacitors; magnetic fields; electromagnetism; physical and geometric optics: and guantum, atomic, and nuclear physics.
+Students cultivate their understanding of Physics through inquiry-based investigations as they explore topics such as fluid statics and dynamics; thermodynamics with kinetic theory; PV diagrams and probability; electrostatics; electrical circuits with capacitors; magnetic fields; electromagnetism; physical and geometric optics; and quantum, atomic, and nuclear physics.
 Students should have taken or be concurrently taking Math Analysis or Pre-Calculus.
 This course requires that 25% of the instructional time will be spent in hands-on laboratory work, with an emphasis on inquiry based investigations that provide students with opportunities to apply the science practices.
 All students are required to take the AP Physics II examination in May.

-ADVANCED COLLEGE BIOLOGY (3328Y), Dual

-Enrollment, Grade 12, Full Credit Year Course (5.0 GPA for A) Prerequisites: Biology.
-Chemistry: Geometry
+ADVANCED COLLEGE BIOLOGY (3328Y), Dual Enrollment, Grade 12, Full Credit Year Course (5.0 GPA for A) Prerequisites: Biology, Chemistry; Geometry

 This is a double-period course.
 This college level course deals with the fundamental characteristics of living matter from the molecular level to the ecological community with emphasis on general biological principles.
 Topics addressed include the organization and biochemical functions of cells, genetics, animal and plant physiology, continuity of life and ecological relationships.
 Appropriate applications of technology will allow for in-depth exploration of selected topics and opportunities for independent student research.
 Students must achieve a C or better in order to be placed in the second semester course.
 Students who have completed the course with a grade of C or better receive 8 semester hours of credit from CVCC for Biology 101 and 102.
-Students must qualify for enrollment for this course by taking the CVCC placement test or by ACT or SAT qualifying scores.
+Students must qualify for enrollment for this course by taking the Virginia Placement Test (VPT) through CVCC placement test and place into English 111 and pass units 1-3 on math VPT or by ACT or SAT qualifying scores.
 Because this course is a dual enrollment course, certain fees may apply.
-(See page 2 for details) Maximum number of students per class 23.
+(See page 61 for details) Maximum number of students per class 23.

-ADVANCED PLACEMENT (AP) BIOLOGY (3449Y), Grades

-11 or 12, Full Credit Year Course Prerequisites: Biology, Chemistry; Geometry
+ADVANCED PLACEMENT (AP) BIOLOGY (3449Y), Grades 11 or 12, Full Credit Year Course Prerequisites: Advanced Biology, Advanced Chemistry; Geometry

 This course includes the study of the structure and biochemical functions of cells and cellular components, animal and plant physiology, principles of genetics, and the interdependence of organisms in ecosystems.
-Students will spend considerable time in unsupervised individual study and in laboratory work.
-All students are required to take the AP Biology examination in May.
+Students will spend considerable time in individual study and in laboratory work.
+All students are required to take the Advanced Placement Biology examination in May.
+(Updated 03/06/18)

-ADVANCED PLACEMENT (AP) ENVIRONMENTAL
+ADVANCED PLACEMENT (AP) ENVIRONMENTAL SCIENCE (3429Y), Grades 10-12, Full Credit Year Course

-- SCIENCE (3429Y), Grades 10-12, Full Credit Year Course Prerequisite: Algebra I, Biology, Chemistry (corequisite) The - AP Environmental Science course is designed to be the equivalent of a one-semester, introductory college course in environmental science, through which students engage with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world.
+Prerequisite: Algebra I, Biology, Chemistry (corequisite) The AP Environmental Science course is designed to be the equivalent of a one-semester, introductory college course in environmental science, through which students engage with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world.
 The course requires that students identify and analyze natural and human-made environmental problems, evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving or preventing them.
 Environmental Science is interdisciplinary, embracing topics from geology, biology, environmental studies, environmental science, chemistry and geography.
 All students are required to take the AP Environmental Science examination in May.

-ADVANCED SCIENTIFIC RESEARCH (3357Y), Grades 10-

-12, Full Credit Year Course Prerequisite: Biology and Chemistry
+ADVANCED SCIENTIFIC RESEARCH (3357Y), Grades 10-12, Full Credit Year Course Prerequisite: Biology and Chemistry